AdaCore/gnatstudio/docs/tutorial/navigating.rst

 project?

-A simple way to locate a file in the `Project` view is to use the contextual menu from the source editor: `Locate in Project View: tokens.ads`.
+A simple way to locate a file in the `Project` view is to use the contextual menu from the source editor: `Locate tokens.ads in Project View`.

 You can also use the filter entry located at the top of the `Project` view.